Disorders of the liver, bile duct, or pancreas can cause cholestasis.

 Prolonged jaundice due to cholestasis produces a muddy skin color and fatty yellow deposits in the skin.
 Whether people have other symptoms, such as abdominal pain, loss of appetite, vomiting, or fever, depends on the cause of cholestasis.

-A doctor tries to determine whether the cause is within or outside the liver on the basis of symptoms and the results of a physical examination.
+A doctor suspects cholestasis in people who have jaundice and tries to determine whether the cause is within or outside the liver on the basis of symptoms and the results of a physical examination.

 Findings that suggest a cause outside the liver include certain kinds of abdominal pain (such as intermittent pain in the upper right side of the abdomen and sometimes also in the right shoulder) and an enlarged gallbladder (felt during the physical examination or detected by imaging studies).

-Some findings do not indicate whether the cause is within or outside the liver.
-They include consumption of large amounts of alcohol, loss of appetite, nausea, and vomiting.
+Some symptoms (such as loss of appetite, nausea, and vomiting) do not indicate whether the cause is within or outside the liver.

-Typically, blood tests are done to measure levels of two enzymes (alkaline phosphatase and gamma-glutamyl transpeptidase), which are very high in people with cholestasis.
+Typically, blood tests are done to measure levels of two enzymes (alkaline phosphatase and gamma-glutamyl transpeptidase) that are very high in people with cholestasis.
+However, if the level of alkaline phosphatase is very high but the level of gamma-glutamyl transpeptidase is normal, the cause of the high level of alkaline phosphatase is probably not cholestasis.
 A blood test that measures the level of bilirubin indicates the severity of the cholestasis but not its cause.

 Endoscopic ultrasonography: Images are obtained via an ultrasound probe inserted with a flexible viewing tube (endoscope) through the mouth and into the small intestine.